On Sensor Network Localization Using SDP Relaxation: Introduction

 From this, a number of fundamental questions naturally arise: Is there a localization or realization of $x_j$'s that solves this system?
 If there is a solution, is it unique?
 And is there a way to certify that a solution is unique?
 Is the network instance partially localizable, i.e., is the localization solution for a subset of the sensors unique?
 These questions were extensively studied in the graph rigidity and discrete geometry communities from a more combinatorial and theoretical prospective (see \cite{hendrickson, connelly} and references therein).
-However, the computational aspects of these questions remained open, that is, the question of whether there is an efficient algorithm to numerically answer some of these questions was left open.
+However, the question of whether there is an efficient algorithm to numerically answer some of these questions remains open.